v-egorov/simple-schema-registry/docs/getting-started.md

 ## Curl Examples with Files

-For more advanced usage, you can work with separate JSON files for schemas and data payloads.
+For more advanced usage, you can work with separate files for schemas, data payloads, and JSLT transformation templates.
 These examples use `jq` to construct the API request payloads from files while maintaining the required JSON structure.

 ### Prerequisites